februaryfalling/PHPainfree/README.md

 PHPainfree
 ==========

-PHPainfree is an **ultra**-lightweight PHP framework.
-It is inspired by the MVC concept and attempts to remove barriers to entry while providing the flexibility to design, develop, and deploy applications of any size or complexity.
+PHPainfree was an **ultra**-lightweight PHP framework.
+It was inspired by the MVC concept and attempted to remove barriers to entry while providing the flexibility to design, develop, and deploy applications of any size or complexity.

 Caveat Emptor
 -------------

-1. This software is under development, and all bugs should be reported through github's issues system.
+1. This software was under development, and all bugs should have been reported through github's issues system.

 About